mattrltrent/trent/README.md

   - Efficient stream-based state management.
   - Utilizes custom `Option.Some(...)`/`Option.None()` types.
   - Clean separation of concerns: UI layer & business logic layer.
+  - You can wrap Trent handler functions in `cancelableAsyncOp`s to ensure async calls don't leak across multiple state resets.
+Further, you can cancel any in-flight async operations that were wrapped in `cancelableAsyncOp` with a Trent's handler functions by calling `reset({bool cancelInFlightAsyncOps = true})` or `cancelInFlightAsyncOps`.

 ### UI Layer That "Responds" To Your Business Logic States